Discussion Paper: Reclaiming Chronic Illness

 A key aim of the CIIP is to translate our experience of chronic illness into the social model of disability, beginning with the distinction between impairment and disability.
-In this paper, I argue that, ‘chronic illness’ is a self-ascribed identity which implies both a distinctive form of impairment (in our case, bodily malfunction) and a shared experience of disability or disablism (social oppression).
+In this paper, I suggest that the lived experience of chronic illness involves both a distinctive form of impairment (bodily malfunction) and a shared experience of disability or disablism (social oppression).